 Formaldehyde is a tricky chemical that can lead to skin rashes for the small percentage of the population who are allergic.
 The bonded cotton fibers are a double-edged sword that allows for unmatchable wrinkle-free finish, but also cause the fabric to be significantly less breathable and can often be slightly scratchy.

-While there’s no evidence yet that having formaldehyde on your shirt will be bad for you in the long run, you can label us in the “thanks but no thanks” camp.
+While there’s no evidence yet that having trace amounts of formaldehyde on your shirt will be bad for you in the long run, you can label us in the “thanks but no thanks” camp.

 Other factors that determine wrinkle-resistance